Viva (airline): History

 On November 5, 2007, the airline received approval from the US Department of Transportation to operate to Austin-Bergstrom International Airport, initially serving the Mexican destinations of Cancún, Monterrey, Guadalajara and León.
 Flights to the South Terminal Austin began on May 1, 2008.

-On May 16, 2009, VivaAerobús stated it would cease passenger operations at Austin-Bergstrom International Airport on May 31, 2009.
+On May 16, 2009, Viva Aerobus stated it would cease passenger operations at Austin-Bergstrom International Airport on May 31, 2009.
 The airline blamed the pullout in part on an outbreak of swine flu, which caused an unprecedented decrease in demand for service.
 The company began to fly between Monterrey and Las Vegas in the summer of 2009.

 In November 2009, the airline announced it had applied to commence operations between Hermosillo and Las Vegas beginning in March 2010.

 In April 2010, the airline finally began serving Mexico's capital with two flights, one from Monterrey and the other from Guadalajara.
 It also started serving Houston's George Bush Intercontinental Airport.
 However, the airline planned to serve Houston Hobby Airport on completion of that airport's new terminal in 2015.

 In 2010, the airline opened a focus city at Mexico City International Airport on October 1 after Mexicana ceased operations.
-VivaAerobús switched Mexico City from focus city into a hub on April 1, 2011, beginning more destinations from the airport.
+Viva Aerobus switched Mexico City from focus city into a hub on April 1, 2011, beginning more destinations from the airport.

 On July 26, 2011, the airline received approval to fly to Chicago-Midway International Airport.
-On August 15 the same year, VivaAerobús announced it would begin round-trip service between San Antonio (SAT) and Monterrey (MTY), Mexico starting that November.
+On August 15 the same year, Viva Aerobus announced it would begin round-trip service between San Antonio (SAT) and Monterrey (MTY), Mexico starting that November.
 On April 13, 2012, the airline ceased flights to Chicago Midway.
 On December 7, 2019, the airline resumed flying from Monterrey to Chicago, but this time via O'Hare International Airport.
 In addition, the airline flew to Morelia, Guadalajara, Leon and Zacatecas from Chicago-O'Hare for the 2019-2020 winter season.